 With computers and security, biometrics is the identification of a person by the measurement of their biological features.
 For example, a user identifying themselves to a computer or building by their fingerprint or voice is considered a biometrics identification.
 When compared to a password, this type of system is much more difficult to fake since it is unique to the person.
 Other common methods of a biometrics scan are a person's face, hand, iris, and retina.

 Types of biometric devices

 - Face scanner - Biometric face scanners identify a person by taking measurements of a person's face.
 For example, the distance between the person's chin, eyes (interpupillary distance), nose, and mouth.
 These scanners can be very secure, assuming they're smart enough to distinguish between a picture of a person and a real person.
 See our facial recognition page for further information on this term.

 - Hand scanner - Like your fingerprint, the palm of your hand is also unique to you.
 A biometric hand scanner or hand geometry system identifies the person by the palm of their hand.

-- Finger scanner - Like the picture shown on this page a biometric finger scanner identifies the person by their finger print.
-These can be a secure method of identifying a person, however, cheap and less sophisticated finger print scanners can be duped a number of ways.
-For example, in the show Myth Busters they were able to fake a finger print using a Gummy Bear candy treat.
+- Finger scanner - Like the picture shown on this page, a biometric finger scanner identifies the person by their fingerprint.
+These can be a secure method of identifying a person.
+However, cheap and less sophisticated fingerprint scanners can be duped several ways.
+For example, in the show Myth Busters, they were able to fake a fingerprint using a Gummy Bear candy treat.

 - Retina or iris scanner - A biometric retina or iris scanner identifies a person by scanning the iris or retina of their eyes.
 These scanners are a more secure biometric authentication schemes because there's no known way to duplicate the retina or iris.

 - Voice scanner - Finally, a voice analysis scanner or voice verification system mathematically break down a person's voice to identify them.
 These scanners can help improve security but with some less sophisticated scanners can be bypassed using a tape recording.